xmatters/xm-labs-steps-jenkins/README.md

 8. Enjoy automagic :)

 # Testing
-To test the integration, fire the xMatters outbound notifier and select the Jenkins response option.
+To test the step, fire the xMatters outbound notifier and select the Jenkins response option.
 If it works, the pipeline will run, which you can see either in Jenkins or in whatever the Jenkins pipeline is supposed to do.

 # Troubleshooting
-If the integration is not working properly, there are a few places where it could be going wrong.
+If the step is not working properly, there are a few places where it could be going wrong.
 1. Check that the `Job Name` input in xMatters matches a valid Jenkins pipeline, for example, in the screenshot below, the job name would be `deploy-devopsdays`
 ![configure-pipeline](./media/configure-pipeline.png)
 2. Double check that you have the `Trigger builds remotely (e.g., from scripts)` checked, and that your token matches the one you put in the `Token` input in xMatters.